jlvFlores/To-Do-list/README.md

 ### Deployment

-You can deploy this project using:  Using [GitHub pages](https://jlvflores.github.io/To-Do-list/) Note: not yet implemented
+You can deploy this project using:  Using [GitHub pages](https://jlvflores.github.io/To-Do-list/dist/)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>